igorkorsukov/MuseScoreDocumentation/WorkflowAndGuidelines/CodeGuidelines.md

 In general, the same style as for C++

-* Property names as well as C ++ variable names, for "private" properties you need to add an underscore suffix
+* Property names as well as C ++ variable names
+* Private property must be a separate object

 ```javasctipt
  // Wrong